Jennifer DeVere Brody

-Jennifer DeVere Brody graduated with a B.A. in Victorian Studies from Vassar College and did her graduate work in English and American Literature at the University of Pennsylvania which awarded her the Thurgood Marshall Prize for Academics and Community Service.
-Her scholary esseays have appeared in Theatre Journal, Signs, Genders, Callaloo, Screen, Text and Performance Quarterly and in numerous edited volumes.
-Her books, Impossible Purities: Blackness, Femininity and Victorian Culture (Duke University Press, 1998) and Punctuation: Art, Politics and Play (Duke University Press, 2008) both discuss relations among and between sexuality, gender, racailization, visual studies and performance.
+Jennifer DeVere Brody 's scholarly essays have appeared in Theatre Journal, Signs, Callaloo, Screen, Text and Performance Quarterly and in numerous edited volumes.
+Her books Impossible Purities: Blackness, Femininity and Victorian Culture (Duke University Press, 1998) and Punctuation: Art, Politics and Play (Duke University Press, 2008) both discuss relations among and between sexuality, gender, racialization, visual studies and performance.
 She has served as the President of the Women and Theatre Program, on the board of Women and Performance and has worked with the Ford and Mellon Foundations.
 She received that Monette-Horwitz Prize for Independent Research Against Homophobia.
 She co-produced “The Theme is Blackness” festival of black plays in Durham, NC when she taught in African American Studies at Duke University.
 Her research and teaching focus on performance, aesthetics, politics and subjectivity as well as feminist theory, queer studies and contemporary cultural studies.
-Currently, she is working with colleagues the re-publication of James Baldwin’s illustrated book, Little Man, Little Man and a new book about the intersections of sculpture and performance.
+She worked with Nicholas Boggs on the re-publication of James Baldwin’s illustrated book, Little Man, Little Manand is writing a new book about the race, sculpture and performance.
 She held the Weinberg College of Board of Visitors Professorship at Northwestern University.